 Let's take a look at a few of the major cloud storage providers and see how pricing stacks up.
 We'll leave it up to you to pick your favorite, but this should give a good idea of what you'll pay, as of today.

 It's worth noting, of course, that most cloud storage providers also give the opportunity to earn free space, either by spamming your friends with referral requests, or as part of a promotion with another company.
-(For instance, Dropbox used to give free space when you logged in from a number of smartphones, though we've seen that switch to Google Drive of late.)
+Dropbox, for example, will give you up to 16GB free through various activities, including getting your buddies to sign up.

 Also, there are usually corporate pricing options, which may get you a buttload of space at your boss' expense, so it's worth asking about that, too.
 And services like Copy and (especially) Box have options for multiple users.